-l.
-Notes on Enrollment in Specialized Subjects Courses 5 2 1.
-Course Registration Procedures 3 2 2.
-Specialized Subjects 3 3 3.
-Examinations SS 3 4 4.
-ReportsSS 3 5 5.
-GradingSS 36 6.
-Sending Academic Records to Guardians 36 7.
-Enrollment of Students Needing Special Consideration in Attending CoursesSS 36 8.
-Office Hours 36 9.
-Steps to Selecting a Field 37 10 .
-Procedures for Studying Abroad and Credit ApprovalSS 3 8 11 .
-Requirements for Advancing to the Second Year 39 II.
-Hiroshima University School of Integrated Arts and Sciences By-Laws 10 III.
-Rules and Guidelines Concerning Specialized Subjects 21 1.
-Maximum Number of Credits for Which Students Can Register 21 2.
-Rules Concerning the Implementation of Specialized Subjects Course Examinations S SS 23 3.
-Arrangement for Studying Abroad for Students of the IGS 25 4.
-Arrangement for Approval of Credits Acquired During Studying Abroad SS 26 5.
-Global Internship Program SS 28 6.
-Agreement on Graduation Thesis Offered at the IGS 30 7.
-Arrangement for Early Graduation 33 8.
-Rules for the Handling of Hiroshima University By-Laws Regarding Approval of Previously Acquired Credits 35 9.
-Agreement on the Approval of Credits Acquired from Language Training at Foreign 1 Training Institutions 38 IV.
-Graduate Course Attendance (Early Course Attendance) System 40 V. Other Rules SS 41
+I. Notes on Enrollment in Specialized Subjects CoursesSS 2 1.
+Course Registration Procedures 2.
+Specialized Subjects 3.
+Examinations SS 4 4.
+ReportsSS 5 5.
+GradingSS 5 6.
+Sending Academic Records to Guardians 7.
+Enrollment of Students Needing Special Consideration in Attending CoursesSS 6 8.
+Office Hours 9.
+Steps to Selecting a Field 10 .
+Procedures for Studying Abroad and Credit ApprovalSS 7 II.
+Hiroshima University School of Integrated Arts and Sciences By-Laws III.
+Rules and Guidelines Concerning Specialized Subjects 1.
+Maximum Number of Credits for Which Students Can Register 2.
+Rules Concerning the Implementation of Specialized Subjects Course Examinations 3.
+Arrangement for Studying Abroad for Students of the IGS 4.
+Arrangement for Approval of Credits Acquired During Studying Abroad SS 23 5.
+Global Internship Program SS 25 6.
+Agreement on Graduation Thesis Offered at the IGS 7.
+Arrangement for Early Graduation 8.
+Rules for the Handling of Hiroshima University By-Laws Regarding Approval of Previously Acquired Credits 9.
+Agreement on the Approval of Credits Acquired from Language Training at Foreign Training Institutions IV.
+Graduate Course Attendance (Early Course Attendance) System V. Other Rules SS 39